How to track and improve your cash flow

 You can also stay up to date by using online banking to connect your transaction accounts to your accounting software.
 Doing so will save time and make it easier to reconcile transactions and take control of your finances.

 Business financing could help improve cash flow.
 Invoice finance, for example, allows you to access up to 85% of approved unpaid invoices within 24 hours, while business overdrafts can provide funds to help you meet commitments while waiting to be paid.
-Your business may also be able to access the government’s Coronavirus SME Guarantee Scheme, which offers unsecured loans of up to $250,000 to eligible businesses.

 Getting a better handle on your finances may help strengthen your business.
 Tracking cash flow continuously allows you to understand your position and take steps to improve it.